 - Benefits: Soft fragrance, attracts birds and butterflies, drought tolerant

 As a dwarf variety with 4” lavender panicles, the Palibin is great for landscapes where space is at a premium.
 As the most dwarfed and slowest growing of all lilacs, it takes many years to reach 4-5 feet if left un-pruned.
 And during that time, its short stature is covered in flowers from mid-April to mid-May—effective 10-14 days.
 And with a cooler spring, blooms can last even longer.

 Abundant Blooms for Small Spaces

 When space is at a premium, but you still want to pack a punch in the garden, both Miss Kim and Palibin are a wonderful choice.
 As compact lilacs, they offer gorgeous blooms, great fragrance, and low maintenance.
 So whether you need a small border or a showy centerpiece for a rock garden, you can’t go wrong!

-If you'd like to find out more about our field operation and growing process that results in outstanding plant material, download our ebook The Waverly Farm Playbook for Growing Outstanding Landscape Stock Year Over Year.
+If you'd like to find out more about the field operation and growing process at our Maryland wholesale nursery that results in outstanding plant material, download our ebook The Waverly Farm Playbook for Growing Outstanding Landscape Stock Year Over Year.